sf-wdi-22-23/modules-22/w06-ruby/w06-d1-dusk-intro-ruby/readme.md

  };
 ```

-In ruby, we classes are defined using the keyword class.
+In ruby, classes are also Objects, but they are a special kind of Object distinct from instances of a class.
+Classes are defined using the keyword class.
 ```
  class Comedian
     def initialize